 How Do You Take Care of Your French Bulldog's Eyes?

 You can't always prevent your dog from developing a cherry eye or dry eye.
 However, you can help keep them from getting an eye infection, and you can treat the symptoms if they develop a long-lasting eye issue.

 When you give your french bulldog a bath, make sure not to get any soap in their eyes.
 You may want to talk to your vet about finding a pet-friendly soap that doesn't risk giving your dog eye infection.

 All dogs develop mucus in the corners of their eyes; this is very similar to the crust that humans get after they wake up in the morning.
 Dogs can't clean this out for themselves.

-Take a moment every day to check your dog’s eyes and wipe away the discharge.
-This is also a good time to look for cherry eye and dry eye.
+Take a moment every day to check your dog's eyes and wipe away the discharge.
+This is also a good time to look for a cherry eye and dry eye.

 French bulldogs may produce more discharge than other dogs.
 This can take the form of brown stains beneath their eyes.